shanthsm/portfolio-master/blog/2021-10-31-using-chatGPt-in-docs.md

 ### Mobile app integration
 For companies with a mobile app, ChatGpt can be integrated into the app to provide customers with access to information and support while on the go.
-By the way, if you reading for the first time, my name is Manish Jaiswal and I help curate awesome docs.
+By the way, if you reading for the first time, my name is Shanth SM and I help curate awesome docs.